 Reason: To protect species of importance from any loss or damage and to ensure they are appropriately mitigated for in accordance with Policies Bicester 1 and ESD10 of the Cherwell Local Plan Part 1 2011-2031 and Government guidance contained within the National Planning Policy Framework.
 This information is required prior to the commencement of the development as it is fundamental to the acceptability of the scheme.

-No development shall take place until a professional archaeological organisation acceptable to the Local Planning Authority has prepared an Archaeological Written Scheme of Investigation relating to the application site which shall be submitted to and approved in writing by the Local Planning Authority.
+No development shall take place (excluding the approved Advanced Infrastructure Works) on the land identified for archaeological excavation until an Archaeological Written Scheme of Investigation has been submitted to and approved in writing by the Local Planning Authority.

 Reason: To safeguard the recording of archaeological matters within the site in accordance with Government guidance contained within the National Planning Policy Framework.
 This information is required prior to the commencement of the development as it is fundamental to the acceptability of the scheme.

-Following the approval of the Written Scheme of Investigation, referred to in condition X, and prior to the commencement of the development (other than in accordance with the agreed Written Scheme of Investigation), a staged programme of archaeological evaluation and mitigation shall be carried out by the commissioned archaeological organisation in accordance with the approved Written Scheme of Investigation.
+Following the approval of the Written Scheme of Investigation, referred to in condition X, and prior to the commencement of the development (excluding the approved Advanced Infrastructure Works or otherwise in accordance with the agreed Written Scheme of Investigation), a staged programme of archaeological evaluation and mitigation shall be carried out by the commissioned archaeological organisation in accordance with the approved Written Scheme of Investigation.
 The programme of work shall include all processing, research and analysis necessary to produce an accessible and useable archive and a full report for publication which shall be submitted to the Local Planning Authority within two years from the completion of the archaeological fieldwork.

 Reason: To safeguard the identification, recording, analysis and archiving of heritage assets before they are lost and to advance understanding of the heritage assets in their wider context through publication and dissemination of the evidence in accordance with the National Planning Policy Framework.
 This work is required prior to the commencement of the development as it is fundamental to the acceptability of the scheme.